sodadata/docs/soda-library/python_api.md

 ```
 Adds configurations from a YAML-formatted string.

-`environment_yaml_str` is a string represents a configuration; must be YAML-formatted.
+`environment_yaml_str` is a string that represents a configuration; must be YAML-formatted.

 `file_path` is an optional string and can be used to get the location of the log/error in the logs.
 <br/><br/>